-- Violations of the Student Code of Conduct - Violations of program-specific rules and regulations - Non-Academic Success resulting in a delay of education the appeals committee or if the time for a response has expired, the student may appeal the decision to the Board in writing.
+- Violations of the Student Code of Conduct - Violations of program-specific rules and regulations - Non-Academic Success resulting in a delay of education

 All students appearing before the Student Appeals Committee shall be informed of their due process rights.
 The procedural processes are listed in the student handbook.
 Students may request an appeal in the Office of Student Services.